 Nahki Wells, second right, with, from left, David Baldwin, RIASA Director and Football Director Mark Ellis and City youth coach Peter Horne after a meeting with RIASA executives at Valley Parade last week.

-RIASA has developed a working relationship with Bradford City FC after the club is reaping the benefits of one of its former students, Nahki Wells.
+RIASA has developed a working relationship with Bradford City FC which signed one of its former students, Nahki Wells.

-Wells has done so well at Bradford City FC he has been offered an improved and extended contract after he drew attention from championship clubs.
+Wells did so well at Bradford City FC that he was offered an improved and extended contract after he drew attention from championship clubs.
+Wells later signed for Huddersfield Town FC in the Championship.
 Bradford does not want to miss out on any further students the Academy produces in the coming years and recognizes the value the RIASA program has to professional clubs.
 In addition to Wells, RIASA recently had two of its former students signed by Finnish professional club, Kemi Kings, Joey Spivack from New Jersey and Christian Eissele from Florida.

 Dave Baldwin, RIASA CEO said, “We’ve already set up a couple of games where a mix of the Bradford City First and Youth teams have played against RIASA.
 In addition, one or two of the students have trained with the club.
 RIASA students will now be able to play in the professional academy set up in a league format as they represent Bradford City”.